Friday, October 25, 2019

 Porky's Pet was never redrawn in the 60's, but finally got colorized in 1995

 Although they were co-funded by Nickelodeon, they didn't just air there.
 A new series called Merrie Melodies Starring Bugs Bunny and Friends showcased some of these new versions as did That's Warner Bros!, The Daffy Duck Show, and The Bugs 'n' Daffy Show.
 They also appeared on a handful of official WB VHS tapes.
 Wherever Looney Tunes were found on television, these versions were nearby.
 The colorized versions continued to air on Nick until 1999 when Looney Tunes started becoming exclusive to Cartoon Network.
 Cartoon Network quickly picked these up when Turner merged with WB in 1996.
-The colorized versions continue to be used to this day on Boomerang over the air and on their streaming service.
+The colorized versions continued to be used on Boomerang over the air and on their streaming service, but would end their course in 2024 due to the need of HD content as opposed to the standard def versions alongside Boomerang's streaming app shutdown, thus retiring all forms of colorized versions for good.

-While the fans continue to shout that the original versions are the right way to watch them, the colorized versions, whether they were badly redrawn or digitally enhanced, were and are a necessary evil.
+While the fans continue to shout that the original versions are the right way to watch them, the colorized versions, whether they were badly redrawn or digitally enhanced, were a necessary evil.
 Black and white cartoons and some shows are no longer marketable since the rise of color television, and had they been locked away, chances are they would be locked away forever simply because they are in black and white.
 Yes, many mistakes were made; many unforgivable, but many historical and amazing cartoons ended up seeing the light of day again.
 And in the end, because of this, many fans demanded seeing these original versions which they did...they were shown on Nick, on Late Night in Black and White, on Toonheads, and The Bob Clampett Show, plus many home video releases restored them in full black and white glory.
 This includes the Golden Collection and Porky Pig 101 DVDs, showcasing the best of black and white.
-We needed these colorizations more than we want to admit, and their purpose was served: bringing to you and me some of the greatest cartoons of all time!!!!
+Because of the need of HD content, recently it was best to go back to the original negatives since they have the highest quality and restore them from there, and thus despite airing on kids networks like Discovery Family Channel, no longer would they air in colorized form but restored in HD in black and white.
+In the end, fans demands were seen.
+Still, we needed these colorizations more than we want to admit, and their purpose was served during the times we needed them most.

 7 comments: